abidibo/react-expression-editor/README.md

 # React Expression Editor

-This is a React component for writing logical expressions like
+This is a React component which provides a controlled editor for writing logical expressions like

 ```
 (myVar == 3 || (myVar2 >= 4 && !myVar3)) && myVar4 != 6